The next step in preparing templates is to trim and turn the seam allowances.

 Evaluate Your Work

 Place your applique templates on something with high contrast.
-Here, I've placed my shape onto a piece of white paper.
+Here, I've used a piece of white paper.
 It's easier to see your work.

 With the outside edges turned, take a minute to evaluate.
 Are the edges smooth with no pokies?

-If not, lift up the seam allowances and try again.
-You do have a few minutes to work when you use Elmer's Glue Stick.
+If not, lift up the fabric and try again.
+You do have a few minutes to work with the Elmer's Glue Stick.

 We'll tackle those "flags" highlighted by the arrows in the next step.